Lilium superbum: Uses

+Ecology

-The roots were a food source for Native Americans, and the flowers provide nectar for hummingbirds and larger insects.
+The flowers provide nectar for hummingbirds and larger insects.

 Status

 It is listed as endangered in Florida, New Hampshire, Alberta and Saskatchewan and threatened in Kentucky, and exploitably vulnerable in New York.

 Etymology

 The Turk's cap common name is derived from the reflexed shape of the flower petals, which presumably resemble a type of hat worn by early Turkish people.

 Toxicity

 Cats

 Cats are extremely sensitive to lily toxicity and ingestion is often fatal; households and gardens that are visited by cats are strongly advised against keeping this plant or placing dried flowers where a cat may brush against them and become dusted with pollen that they then consume while cleaning.
 Suspected cases require urgent veterinary attention.
 Rapid treatment with activated charcoal and/or induced vomiting can reduce the amount of toxin absorbed (this is time-sensitive so in some cases vets may advise doing it at home), and large amounts of fluid by IV can reduce damage to kidneys to increase the chances of survival.